-There was no change in any of the above-mentioned interests between the end of the financial year and 21 October 2013.
+There was no change in any of the above-mentioned interests in the Company between the end of the financial year and 21 October 2014.

-Except as disclosed in this report, no director who held office at the end of the financial year had interests in shares, share options, warrants or debentures of the Company, or of related corporations, either at the beginning of the financial year or at the end of the financial year.
+Except as disclosed in this report, no director who held office at the end of the financial year had interests in shares, share options, warrants or debentures of the Company, or of related corporations, either at the beginning of the financial year, or at the end of the financial year.